Enabling cross-origin resource sharing (CORS)

 TIP

 Access-Control-Allow-Methods and Access-Control-Expose-Headers are examples of additional headers you can add with CORS.
-For more information about these headers, see MDN Web Docs.
+For more information about these headers, check out MDN Web Docs.

 Was this guide helpful?